One of the most crucial factors when hunting is to stay unseen and unnoticed by your target.

 If your shoes are new, you can maybe still return them to the manufacturer since the squeaking is likely due to a factory defect.
 You can also take your shoes to the store where you bought them and consult your problem to the staff.

-Before buying hunting boots, consider important qualities and features such as those mentioned in this rocky snake boots review to avoid similar problems.
+Before buying hunting best boots, consider important qualities and features such as those mentioned in this rocky snake boots review to avoid similar problems.
+You can check here for best snake proof boots.

 Also, make sure to only purchase from trusted brands and manufacturers.